quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 acknowledgement delay increases the delay in sending data, which can reduce the achieved bandwidth.
-Congestion window growth can also depend upon receiving acknowledgements, such as in slow start (Section 7.3.1 of {{QUIC-RECOVERY}}), so delaying acknowledgements delays the increase in congestion window.
+Congestion window growth can also depend upon receiving acknowledgements, such as in slow start (Section 7.3.1 of {{QUIC-RECOVERY}}), so delaying acknowledgements can delay the increase in congestion window.

-Window-based congestion controllers, such as the one defined in {{QUIC-RECOVERY}}, rely on receipt of acknowledgments to send additional data into the network, and are degraded performance if acknowledgments are delayed excessively.
+Window-based congestion controllers, such as the one defined in {{QUIC-RECOVERY}}, rely on receipt of acknowledgments to send additional data into the network, so performance is degraded if acknowledgments are delayed excessively.

 ## Burst Mitigation